bodil/pylon/README.md

 from the mixin objects into your object prototype; it does not actually add more parent prototypes, which would be impossible.

-## Caveats

-Pylon currently doesn't try to convert Clojure symbols into a form suitable for Javascript syntax, whereas Clojurescript's interop primitives do.
-You might therefore want to avoid using symbol names with dashes in them.
-A method called `get-name` will be called just that, but trying to access it using Clojurescript notation `(.get-name obj)` will fail, because Clojurescript helpfully converts the dash into an underscore for you.

 # License

 Copyright 2012 Bodil Stokke